spamegg1/tarski/README.md

 ### Grids

 Then you can write a `Grid`, a map of positions `Pos` to `Block`s, to define the board.
+It's an 8x8 standard chess board; coordinates are 0-indexed.
 See above for details and an example.

 ### Formulas

-Then you can write a list of first order logic formulas, `FOLFormula` (courtesy of [Gapt](https://github.com/gapt/gapt)).
+Then you can write a list of first-order logic formulas, `FOLFormula` (courtesy of [Gapt](https://github.com/gapt/gapt)).

 The formulas use a special string interpolator `fof"..."`,